 Lisa joined the Board as a Director in 2014 and became the Chair of the Board of Directors in January 2017.
-She has also served as the Secretary/Treasurer of the Board Executive.
+She has also served as the Secretary/Treasurer of the Board Executive since 2015.
 Lisa is also the Chair of the Finance, Audit and Risk Management Committee of the Anago Board of Directors.
-Lisa attended Brock University’s Goodman School of Business where she completed her Honours Bachelor of Accounting Co-op degree.
+Lisa attended Brock University’s Goodman School of Business where she completed her Honours Bachelor of Accounting Co-op degree (BAcc).
 Lisa is a designated Chartered Professional Accountant/Chartered Accountant (CPA, CA) and Manager at Ford Keast LLP in London, specializing in audit and assurance services for clients in various industries including charities and not-for-profits.
 Lisa is a passionate volunteer and has volunteered her time in the past with the Learning Disabilities Association of Niagara as a literacy tutor, the Big Brothers Big Sisters of St. Thomas/Elgin as a big sister and Brock University Mentorship Plus as a mentor.
-Lisa is also an active volunteer in the accounting community through mentoring students at her firm pursing their CPA designations and has served as a panelist for the CPA PEP Capstone 1 program for aspiring CPAs.
+Lisa is also an active volunteer in the accounting community through mentoring and coaching staff at her firm, including students pursing their CPA designations and has served as a panelist for the CPA PEP Capstone 1 program for aspiring CPAs.
 In her spare time, Lisa enjoys attending country music concerts and spending time at the family cottage on Dyer’s Bay, south of Tobermory.
 Lisa may be contacted by email at Boardchair@anago.on.ca